JohndonneX/SpartaUniversityAccommodationManager/README.md

 ## Maintenance Management
 - Management of the maintenance tasks outstanding.

-## Public Inquiry Management
+## Public Enquiry Management
-- See inquiries, mark status
+- See enquiries, mark status

 ## Deliveries
 - Recording and advising residents of deliveries made and held in reception.